kritichauhan29/Modular-Wheelchair-Mobility-Solution-with-Differential-Drive/README.md

 ## Introduction

 This project introduces a modular add-on that converts manual wheelchairs into motorized systems with minimal structural changes.
-The system features a dual-motor setup with a rear open differential for linear motion and a front rack-and-pinion for steering—both powered by compact DC motors.
+The system features a dual-motor setup with a rear open differential for linear motion and a front rack-and-pinion for steering both powered by compact DC motors.
 Designed for plug-and-play integration, it is designed to fit most standard wheelchairs without major modifications.

 To demonstrate control flexibility, a glove with an IMU captures hand gestures in real time and wirelessly transmits pitch and roll angles to STM32 microcontrollers.
 Flex and touch sensors ensure intentional activation, enhancing safety.